aphilippopoulos248/PokeNet/README.md

 `best.pt` is still protected regardless - it only updates when an epoch actually beats what's already saved, so there is no downside to letting the full 120 epochs run rather than guessing a patience number that might cut it off again.
+This is the fix that got my run from 82.8% to 88.2% val top-1 instead of stalling at epoch 72.

 ## Tuning knobs